cisagov/pshtt/README.md

 One issue which can occur when running `pshtt`, particularly for home / residential networks, with standard ISPs is the use of "DNS Assist" features, a.k.a.
 "DNS Blackholes".

-In these environments, you may see inconsistent results from `pshtt` owing to the fact that your ISP is attempting to detect a request for an unknown site without a DNS record and redirect you to a search page, looking for that page.
+In these environments, you may see inconsistent results from `pshtt` owing to the fact that your ISP is attempting to detect a request for an unknown site without a DNS record and is redirecting you to a search page for that site.
 This means that an endpoint which *should* resolve as "not-alive", will instead resolve as "live", owing to the detection of the live search result page.

 If you would like to disable this "feature", several ISPs offer the ability to opt out of this service, and maintain their own instructions for doing so: